BILS - State Street SPDR Bloomberg 3-12 Month T-Bill ETF

 What is BILS?

 BILS is the ticker symbol for State Street SPDR Bloomberg 3-12 Month T-Bill ETF, an listed exchange-traded fund.
-The State Street SPDR Bloomberg 3-12 Month T-Bill ETF seeks to provide investment results that, before fees and expenses, correspond generally to the price and yield performance of the Bloomberg 3-12 Month U. S. Listed on AMEX.
+This State Street SPDR ETF aims to mirror the investment performance, encompassing both price changes and yield, of the Bloomberg 3-12 Month U. S. Listed on AMEX.
 BILS is the ETF ticker shown on this page; ETF traders use the fund for diversified exposure to its underlying basket, for sector and factor rotation, and for hedging or replication strategies via the listed options chain.

 What does the BILS options snapshot look like today?